 I can still remember seeing this campaign for the first time.
-And I lured me in – as thousands and millions of others.
+And it lured me in – as thousands and millions of others.

-There are thousands of brands successful on Facebook.
+While Facebook isn’t up front on the list of hottest marketing trends, there are still thousands of brands successful on Facebook.
 And not all of them base their success solely on the size of their advertising budget.
 They succeed because they understand how Facebook works – and what their audience on Facebook wants and likes.

 The biggest trend – and probably your biggest chance for marketing success without breaking the bank – currently are Facebook groups and Facebook video or rather Facebook live.
 That is why we added some Facebook marketing case studies that focus on Facebook groups and Facebook videos.

 Before you jump into Facebook marketing and spend thousands on advertising because you read somewhere that Facebook marketing can only be successful if you pay for it – take a close look at some of these case studies and figure out what really makes them successful.
 It is the content they use, the engagement they drive, and fit between their updates and their target audience.
 Once, you understood what works for others figure out which marketing tactics resonate with your audience!